Budapest Airport Guide 2026: Terminals & Transport

 The 100E Airport Bus: Everything You Need to Know

-This Budapest airport guide covers all your transport options.
 The 100E bus is one of those transport solutions that takes a moment to trust and then becomes the obvious choice forever.
-It’s cheap, it’s direct, it dumps you in the middle of the city — and the only reason more people don’t use it is that they don’t know it exists until a local tells them.
+It’s cheap, it’s direct, it dumps you in the middle of the city, and the only reason more people don’t use it is that they don’t know it exists until a local tells them.
 Consider yourself told.

 Route Map: Airport to Deák tér Stop by Stop